-When a foster youth transfers into a different school, the receiving school shall accept and issue full credit for any coursework that the foster youth has satisfactorily completed while attending another public school, a juvenile court school, or a non-public, non-sectarian school or agency and shall not require the foster youth to retake the course.
+Butte County Office of Education shall accept and issue full or partial credit for any coursework that the foster youth has satisfactorily completed while attending another public school, a juvenile court school, a charter school, a school in a country other than the United States, or a nonpublic, nonsectarian school or agency.

+If the entire course was completed, Butte County Office of Education shall not require the foster youth to retake the course.

-If the foster youth did not complete the entire course, he/she shall be issued partial credit for the coursework completed and shall be required to take the portion of the course that he/she did not complete at his/her previous school.
-However, the receiving school may require the foster youth to retake the portion of the course completed if, in consultation with the holder of educational rights for the foster youth, the receiving school finds that the foster youth is reasonably able to complete the requirements in time to graduate from high school.
-Whenever partial credit is issued to a foster youth in any particular course, he/she shall be enrolled in the same or equivalent course, if applicable, so that he/she may continue and complete the entire course.
+If the entire course was not completed at the previous school, the foster youth shall be issued partial credit for the coursework completed and shall be required to take the uncompleted portion of the course.
+However, Butte County Office of Education may require the foster youth to retake the portion of the course completed if, in consultation with the holder of educational rights for the foster youth, Butte County Office of Education finds that the foster youth is reasonably able to complete the requirements in time to graduate from high school.
+Whenever partial credit is issued to a foster youth in any particular course, the foster youth shall be enrolled in the same or equivalent course, if applicable, to enable the completion of the entire course.

 Partial credits shall be awarded on the basis of 0.5 credits for every seven class periods attended per subject.
 If the school is on a block schedule, each block schedule class period attended shall be equal to two regular class periods per subject.
-Partial credits and grades earned by a student shall be included on the student's official transcript within two business days of the district's notification of the student's transfer, as required under Education Code 49069.5.
+Partial credits and grades earned by a student shall be included on the student's official transcript within two business days of the County Office's notification of the student's transfer, as required under Education Code 49069.5.